Higher Vector Bundles: Introducing higher vector bundles

 \begin{example}\

-\begin{enumerate}[a)] \item A higher vector bundle over a unit groupoid is the same as a simplicial vector bundle $q:V\to M$.
-In fact, since $M$ is a discrete simplicial set, $q$ is a fibration if and only if $V$ is a higher groupoid, and this is always the case, see Remark \ref{rmk:dk-projective} and Lemma \ref{lemma:dk-groupoid}.
-Moreover, $q: V\to M$ is an $N$-groupoid if and only if its normalization $E=N(V)$ satisfies $E_n=0$ for all $n>N$; \item A 0-vector bundle is the same as a Lie groupoid representation.
-Given $R: G\action E$, the projection $q:Tr(R)\to G$ is a 0-vector bundle, and conversely, if $q: V\to G$ is a 0-vector bundle, then $V$ is a 1-groupoid by Lemma \ref{lemma:horn-horn}, then the maps $d_1,d_0:V_1\to V_0$ are fiber-wise bijective, and $V$ is a Lie 1-groupoid by Remark \ref{rmk:1-groupoid}, see Proposition \ref{prop:representation}. \item A 1-vector bundle is the same as a VB-groupoid.
-If $q:\Gamma\to G$ is a VB-groupoid, then $s,t:\Gamma_1\to\Gamma_0$ are surjective submersion, hence fiberwise surjective, and $q$ is a fibration, see Lemma \ref{lemma:horn-horn}.
-And if $q:V\to G$ is a 1-vector bundle, $V$ is a 1-groupoid by Lemma \ref{lemma:horn-horn}, the maps $d_1,d_0:V_1\to V_0$ are fiber-wise surjective, then submersions, and $V$ is a Lie 1-groupoid, see Remark \ref{rmk:1-groupoid}. \end{enumerate} \end{example}
+\begin{enumerate}[a)] \item A higher vector bundle over a manifold is the same as a simplicial vector bundle $q:V\to M$.
+In fact, since $M$ is discrete as a simplicial set, $q$ is a fibration if and only if $V$ is a higher groupoid, and this is always the case, see Remark \ref{rmk:dk-projective} and Lemma \ref{lemma:dk-groupoid}.
+Moreover, $q: V\to M$ is an $N$-groupoid if and only if its normalization $E=N(V)$ satisfies $E_n=0$ for all $n>N$. \item A 0-vector bundle over a Lie groupoid is the same as a Lie groupoid representation.
+Given $R: G\action E$, the projection $q:Tr(R)\to G$ is a 0-vector bundle, and conversely, if $q: V\to G$ is a 0-vector bundle, then $V$ is a Lie 1-groupoid, see Remark \ref{rmk:1-groupoid} and Proposition \ref{prop:representation}. \item A 1-vector bundle over a Lie groupoid is the same as a VB-groupoid.
+If $q:\Gamma\to G$ is a VB-groupoid, then $s,t:\Gamma_1\to\Gamma_0$ are surjective submersion, hence fiberwise surjective, and $q$ is a fibration.
+And if $q:V\to G$ is a 1-vector bundle, $V$ is a Lie groupoid, see Remark \ref{rmk:1-groupoid}. \item Given $G$ a higher Lie groupoid, its tangent $TG\to G$ is a higher vector bundle.
+In fact, there is a canonical identification $(TG)_{n,k}\cong T(G_{n,k})$, and since $d_{n,k}:G_n\to G_{n,k}$ is a surjective submersion, the relative horn map $d^\pi_{n,k}:TG_n\to TG_{n,k}\times_{G_{n,k}}G_n$ also is.
+This example encodes the adjoint representation of a higher Lie groupoid, and is treated in \cite{ttt}. \end{enumerate} \end{example}